Las Vegas firefighter sues employer over handling of sex video

 Javier Trujillo, a Henderson spokesman, said the city was aware of the complaint but had not been served.

-“The City strongly denies any wrongdoing relative to the allegations in the complaint and will vigorously defend its position in court,” Trujillo said in an emailed statement.
+“The city strongly denies any wrongdoing relative to the allegations in the complaint and will vigorously defend its position in court,” Trujillo said in an email.

 The lawsuit, which also alleges workplace retaliation, mentions an instance in August when the woman discovered that the sunroof of her car had been shot out while she was wrapping up a shift at a Las Vegas fire station.